grafana/loki/docs/sources/configuration/_index.md

 [split_queries_by_interval: <duration> | default = 0s]

 # Limit queries that can be sharded.
-# Queries with time range that fall between now and now minus the sharding lookback are not sharded.
+# Queries within the time range of now and now minus this sharding lookback
+# are not sharded.
+The default value of 0s disables the lookback, causing
-# Default value is 0s (disable), meaning all queries of all time range are sharded.
+# sharding of all queries at all times.
 # CLI flag: -frontend.min-sharding-lookback
 [min_sharding_lookback: <duration> | default = 0s]